giuliachiola/super-blog-content/projects/02-super-blog.md

 **Git submodules**

 For the first time, I worked with _git submodules_, one for the [content repository](#) and another for the [stylegudie repository](#).
-At the beginning was quite hard to understand how to keep aligned (or voluntarily disaligned) all the pieces, but I understood how to use them over time... and now I am very happy to use this repository structure!
+At the beginning was quite hard to understand how to keep aligned (or voluntarily disaligned) all the pieces, but I understood how to use them over time... and now I am very happy to use this repository structure.

+At the end I handled all structure and templating issues, and I really like the result!

-## Overall score 🏆
+## Overall score

 <iframe src="https://giphy.com/embed/m8WzRSb4xDcMx2WbkV" width="480" height="378" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><a class="u-giphy__caption" href="https://giphy.com/gifs/smallfootmovie-omg-crazy-m8WzRSb4xDcMx2WbkV">via GIPHY</a>